-Foreign airlines’ surveillance is an ICAO Standard and already implemented for many years in several other countries, such as e.g., the United States, Canada, Australia, China and several EU member states.
-In 2008, the European Parliament and the European Council tasked EASA to establish a single European system for vetting the safety performance of foreign air carriers, thereby simplifying and lessening the administrative burden faced by operators from third countries.
-In doing so, EASA issues safety authorisations to foreign air carriers when satisfied that they comply with ICAO standards.

-Applicability of Part-TCO

-Any third-country operator that intends to perform commercial air transport (CAT) operations into, within or out of any of the following territories requires a TCO authorisation issued by EASA:

 The European Parliament and the European Council tasked EASA to manage a single European system for vetting the safety performance of foreign air carriers.
 In doing so, EASA issues safety authorisations to foreign air carriers when satisfied that they comply with minimum international (ICAO) safety standards.

 Applicability of Part-TCO

 Any third-country operator that intends to perform commercial air transport (CAT) operations into, within or out of any of the following territories requires a TCO authorisation issued by EASA: